aditirajaraman/her-healing-initiative-api/readme.md

 GET: Retrieve all books by sending a GET request to http://localhost:5500/api/countries

+GET: Retrieve all books by sending a GET request to http://localhost:5500/api/users

 # Build and Serve Your API
 npm run build
 npm run serve